Deducteam/Construkti/README.md

-# Double negation translation for higher-order proofs in Dedukti and Lambdapi
+# Construkti --- Double negation translator for higher-order proofs in Dedukti and Lambdapi

 [Dedukti](https://github.com/Deducteam/Dedukti) is a proof language based on the λΠ-calculus modulo, that is λ-calculus with dependent types and user-defined rewrite rules.